AndrewH1188/little-world-of-lego/README.md

 Thank you to Christine at Tutor Support for your help when I had an issue with the product image displaying in a separate tab, instead of showing the product details page.
 With help from Christine I was able to correct my error and see the product details page again as expected.
 Many thanks for your help regarding this it is much appreciated.

 I would like to thank Suzy Bennett, Leah Fisher and Shellie Downie for their good wishes and support on Linkedin.
 This hasn’t been an easy project to complete, but has in ways been very rewarding.
 Your support and well wishes are much appreciated and I wish you all good luck on your coding journeys.
 You’ve got this : )

+I would like to thank Daph for sharing the problem and solution to the email receiving and webhooks payment_intent.succeeded 500 ERR on [GitHub](https://github.com/Daph1986/postfly_jouw_online_drukkerij/issues/10).
+This helped me out with the error I was experiencing.
+Because you shared this I was able to resolve the same issue that I had.
+Thank you so much for sharing this again, I really appreciate this.

 One of my many returning thank yous goes to Stuart Crang at The Learning People Global for his ongoing support.
 I can’t believe this is my final project and it feels like yesterday that our paths crossed (in a good way) and my journey began in coding.
 Without your help, encouragement and support I wouldn’t have managed it and all are very much appreciated, as always.